Skip to main content

 fi

-[!NOTE]- Using a different OCaml version simultaneously with OCaml 5 The above script will create a switch for OCaml 5, but you could use different versions if you need them with ocaml switch.
+Using a different OCaml version simultaneously with OCaml 5 The above script will create a switch for OCaml 5, but you could use different versions if you need them with opam switch.

 The following script takes care of the Miking and TreePPL compilers and packages: